carstenbauer/StableDQMC.jl/paper.md

 # Introduction

-At the heart of condensed matter physics is the desire to gain a solid understanding of complex interacting many-particle systems, such as topological insulators, metals, and superconductors.
-Quantum Monte Carlo simulations are a powerful tool for making significant progress in this direction as they allow for a numerically exact and unbiased study of these materials.
-Specifically, the determinant quantum Monte Carlo (DQMC) method [@Blankenbecler1981] has proven [@Schattner2016; @Assaad2016; @Bauer2020] to be effective in the analysis of itinerant electron system featuring strong electronic correlations.
+At the heart of condensed matter physics is the desire to gain a solid understanding of complex interacting many-particle systems, such as topological insulators, unconventional metals, and magnetic materials.
+Quantum Monte Carlo simulations are a powerful tool for making significant progress in this direction as they, in contrast to analytical approaches, allow for a numerically exact and unbiased study of these materials.
+In particular, the determinant quantum Monte Carlo (DQMC) method [@Blankenbecler1981] has proven to be effective for the analysis of itinerant electron systems like iron- or copper-based high-temperature superconductors [@Schattner2016; @Assaad2016; @Bauer2020].
+However, its application requires careful handling of numerical instabilities which inevitably occur because of an exponentially spread of numerical scales due to the intrinsic energy spectra of such compounds.

-It is a Julia [@Bezanson2017] library.
+Although  It is a Julia [@Bezanson2017] library.

 # Acknowledgements